Why Are Flights So Expensive Right Now?

 Take advantage of flexibility.

-The normal way people search for flights is a 3-step process: (1) choose where you want to go, (2) choose when you want to go, (3) check flight prices.
-But by setting price as the last priority, it’s not terribly surprising folks end up with expensive flights.
-So instead, if you want a vacation and you’re hoping to get a cheap flight, take that same 3-step process and flip it on its head.
-(1) See what cheap flights are currently available out of your home airport, whether through Going email alerts or our new Deal Filters feature, (2) choose a destination, (3) choose your dates.
+Instead, if you want a vacation and you’re hoping to get a cheap flight, take that same three-step process and flip it on its head.
+(1) See what cheap flights are currently available out of your home airport, whether through Going email alerts, our Deal Filters feature, or our app, (2) choose a destination, (3) choose your dates.
 By setting price as the top priority rather than the last priority, you’re far more likely to be the beneficiary of cheap flights.

 When you don’t have flexibility, get your timing right.